code-312/ceic-jekyll/pages/services/know-your-rights.md

   cannabis.
 permalink: "/:path/:basename/"
 sections:
+- template: hero
+  style: Standard
+  image: "/assets/images/20220326_111536_08.jpg"
+  alt_text: Image of the Coalition helping share Know Your Rights resources as a fair.
+    The image includes three people, one of which is behind a table with the Coalition's logo on it.
+  heading: page-title
+  subtitle: We need communities to know how their rights have changed with legalized
+    cannabis
+  gradient: true
 - template: text-area
   text_area: <h2>Know Your Rights!</h2><p>We need communities to know how their rights
     have changed with legalized cannabis.</p><p>We focus on providing legal education